MicrosoftDocs/winrt-api/windows.devices.scanners/imagescanner_flatbedconfiguration.md

 # Windows.Devices.Scanners.ImageScanner.FlatbedConfiguration

 ## -description
-Gets and sets the scan settings of the Flatbed scan unit, like scan resolution and color mode.
+Gets and sets the scan settings of the flatbed scan unit, like scan resolution and color mode.

 ## -property-value
-The scan configuration of the scanner's Flatbed.
-Null if there is no Flatbed.
+The scan configuration of the scanner's flatbed.
+Null if there is no flatbed.

 ## -remarks